Next Review Date: 06/18/2022

 This policy establishes electronic communication as a recognized and official means by which University officials may, at their discretion communicate with students.
 Electronic messaging will be delivered through an official University channel, such as ACS-Webmail, or other such channels that may be developed for this purpose.
-Mandatory messages may also be provided by other electronic communication tools. ( – Official Messages to Students: Mandatory vs. Optional)
+Mandatory messages may also be provided by other electronic communication tools.
+(See Exhibit A – Official Messages to Students: Mandatory vs. Optional)

 The following University of California and UC San Diego policies apply to all student use of University electronic communications and electronic communications resources: